we-make-websites/wmw-coding-guidelines/liquid/README.md

 tag_name: [value1]_[value2] (etc.)
 ```

-* Use the naming convention `tag_name: [value]` for admin tags (products, orders, customers) with a value and `tag_name` for tags without a value
+* Use the naming convention `tag_name: [value]` for tags in Shopify admin (products, orders, customers) with a value and `tag_name` for tags without a value
 * In most cases `[value]` should be in lowercase to make comparisons easier
 * However in instances where the value is outputted on the front-end in a specific case (e.g. Title Case) make sure this is clear in the tech spec
 * If you need to store separate values in the same tag then separate them using `_`  such as `type_modal: [Model]_[Year]` (this isn't snake_case)
 * Do not use boolean values (e.g. `has_addon: true`) as simply having the tag in the first place is enough to know that it is `true` (e.g. `has_addon`)
 * If the tag is to be used in a search string (and therefore needs to be handlelised) then use the naming convention `tag_name--[value]`, this allows the value to be kebab-cased (e.g. `build_date--2019-07-03`)
-* Never put formatted money into the tag (e.g. `monthly_cost: £10`) as tags do not support all the formatting standards required by international stores (e.g. `monthly_cost: €12,34` will not be allowed because the comma ends the tag), instead use `monthly_cost: 1234` and format the cost using Liquid or JavaScript
+* Never put formatted money into the tag (e.g. `monthly_cost: £12.34`) as tags do not support all the formatting standards required by international stores (e.g. `monthly_cost: €12,34` will not be allowed because the comma ends the tag), instead provide the value in cents (e.g. `monthly_cost: 1234`) and format the cost using Liquid or JavaScript

 [ꜛ Back to TOC](#table-of-contents)